 We hope this service will help to make your loved one’s stay more comfortable in hospital and give you piece of mind that they have their own things available to them.

-The service runs Monday to Friday 10am-4:00pm and Saturdays 10am-12noon.
+The service runs Monday to Friday 10am-4:00pm.
 If you need to drop off outside of these times, please contact the ward directly.

 During this time, when families and friends are not able to visit their loved ones in hospital, we have set up a dedicated ‘Sending Hugs’ service so you can send your loved one get well wishes with a letter and a couple of photos.

 We can also supply and send your loved one a greetings card with a message of your choice.

 Our team of volunteers will deliver these to the wards.

 Upon receipt of your request our team of volunteers will:

 print your letter and laminate any photographs OR